Ready To Make The Leap To Composite Decking?

 For many people the thought of less staining, sanding,

 refinishing, peeling, cracking and splitting is very appealing.
-An
+Literally an

 extension of your stylish living space in the beautiful outdoors.

 Composite deck materials have come a long way since early 1991.
-But it is a road that has had some bumps along the way.
+But it's a road that has had some bumps along the way.

-Lawsuits for staining, early deterioration, mould, mildew, excessive fading, mushrooming around screw heads are well known.
+Lawsuits for staining, early deterioration, mold, mildew, excessive fading, mushrooming around screw heads are well known and documented.

 In a product category where twenty years ago there were maybe ten brands, there are now close to one hundred.